Major Depressive Disorder (MDD)

 Depression is not just a feeling.

-The DSM-V criteria of “depressed mood most of the day, nearly every day” and feeling “...sad, empty, hopeless” is only 1 criteria out of a minimum of 5-9 that must be met to be diagnosed with MDD.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) criteria of “depressed mood most of the day, nearly every day” and feeling “...sad, empty, hopeless” is only 1 criteria out of a minimum of 5-9 that must be met to be diagnosed with MDD.

 While almost everyone has had a few days, weeks, or even longer in which they felt down in the dumps, low, and/or unmotivated, the comparison between this and Major Depressive Disorder is similar to comparing a cold to bronchitis or pneumonia.
 A Major Depressive Disorder almost always needs to be treated or the patient runs the risk of serious complications, one of which includes the risk of death (via suicide).